Children’s Discovery Forest

 Hours: Monday-Friday 12:00pm-8:00pm, Saturday-Sunday 8:00am-8:00pm

 In 2013, Greenplay Northwest was granted permission as stewards and caretakers of the Children’s Discovery Forest.
 In the early years, our main goal was to watch how children and families played and interacted in the space.
 We asked ourselves: “How can we learn what children and adults want and need in this forested area?
 And how can we make sure that what we create becomes a vital public space?
 Using our observations over the course of two years, we learned where children played, what they played, and how they got there.
 From this data, we engaged volunteers in the community to begin removing invasive plants, clearing pathways, and making the area accessible from the meadow and the nursery.

 Volunteers from Maple Valley’s Make A Difference Day, parents and children of our Little Sparrows Forest School, and the Maple Valley Fire Department came together to re-purpose and build a covered shelter for use during heavy rain or inclement weather.
 In the summer of 2017, we plan to add donated windows, benches, and storage shelves, as well as rain gutter and catchment system.

 As the Discovery Forest lends itself to more and more visitors, we will be developing a long-term plan for protecting the plants and trees in the area.
 A schematic design will be drafted incorporating both permaculture and food forest principles, as well as increasing accessibility by adding visitor benches, tree platforms, and educational signage.
 Additionally, we will be raising funds to create a sustainable Children’s Food Forest for community education and exhibit.

-If you’d like to volunteer your expertise, talents, or donate items on our organization’s Wish List, please contact Sarah Schumacher, Board President or Susan Goodell, Garden Manager at the Lake Wilderness Arboretum.
+If you’d like to volunteer your expertise, talents, or donate items on our organization’s Wish List, please contact Susan Goodell, Garden Manager at the Lake Wilderness Arboretum.